 The Grade Cellars is located in Calistoga and was founded with the purchase of 32 acres by husband and wife, Tom Thorton and Brenda Mixson.
-Both were living in New York City at the time of this purchase (1997) where Tom was a practicing architect as part of a larger firm.
+Both were living in New York City at the time of this purchase (1997) where Tom was a practicing architect as part of a larger firm and Brenda was involved in commercial real estate.
 Their first trip to Napa was in 1995 where they met a number of winemakers and others in the business.

 Initially they began looking at what would be a good investment; they did not live in the valley and had no intent on making wine.
-However, they spent some serious time looking for property in both Sonoma and Napa; in hindsight Tom reflects how fortunate they were to have purchased this particular vineyard location.
-Winemakers, vineyard management practices, vineyard managers and a number of related facets to the business are in a constant state of change; however, your land is the constant in all this.
+However, they made a concerted effort to look for property in both Sonoma and Napa; in hindsight Tom reflects how fortunate they were to have purchased this particular vineyard location.
+Winemakers, vineyard management practices, vineyard managers and a number of related facets to the business are in a constant state of change; however, your land is the one constant in all this.

 Tom told us, that as an architect “you are always starting your next project” – he equates his professional work with their vineyard; he certainly brought a keen sense of adventure with him when developing this property to its full potential.
 As an architect you take a number of steps during a project and eventually the building is completed.
 Not so with the wine industry, they initially (somewhat jokingly) thought once their vineyard was replanted that was going to be the end of their work.

-However, as it happens often, Napa has a special effect on landowners over time.
-Tom and Brenda initially planned to spend some time in the valley for vacation, during their early years in the valley they were flying in many times to help with vineyard decisions, then it became a retirement destination, then they moved here full time and soon invested more and more into managing their vineyard with all of their grapes being sold to some well-regarded wineries.
+However, as it happens often, Napa has a special effect on new landowners over time.
+Tom and Brenda initially planned to spend some time in the valley for vacation; during their early years in the valley they were flying in many times to help with vineyard decisions.
+Then it became a retirement destination, so they moved here full time and soon invested more and more into managing their vineyard; all of their grapes were being sold to some well-regarded wineries.
 But ultimately, they started making wine commercially; their first vintage was from 2004.
 Their founding winemaker was Rudy Zuidema.
 Today they continue to sell their grapes to other wineries and produce merely around 500 cases for The Grade Cellars.
 Plans call for increasing production in the coming years.

 Tom borrows a term from his architectural toolbox and calls their vineyard location the “mezzanine” of the valley.
-The vineyard is not quite valley floor and not quite hillside either.
-Rather is sits just above the valley upon alluvial fan soils that have eroded down from Mt.
+Winfield Vineyard is not quite valley floor and not quite hillside either.
+Rather it sits just above the valley upon alluvial fan soils that have eroded down from Mt.
 St. Helena and the Palisades (nearby rocky ridges) over the centuries.

-Despite only 12 acres, the vineyard has a number of different soil types.
+Despite only 12 acres of vines planted on the 32 acre property, the vineyard has a number of different soil types.
 During the original soil pit testing, each pit produced a different soil type.
 The vineyard is separated into 7 distinctive blocks – almost like 7 unique mini vineyards.
 They source from the same block for their Cabernet Sauvignon each year.
-They truly value these vineyard variations and soil differences; these differing characteristics allow them to have additional “tools” and and unique nuances from each block.
+They strongly value these vineyard variations and soil differences; these differing characteristics provides them the additional “tools” and contributes unique expressions in the wine from each block.
 This ‘spice rack’ is especially important during blending sessions.

 In addition, the micro-climates on such a small property are rather surprising.
-One corner of the vineyard butts up against the hillside, is more protected and tends to be warmer, while another corner of the vineyard sees cooling breezes coming out of the nearby Jericho Canyon (Brenda describes walking from one part of the vineyard to another on a summer evening and being like walking from warm air into cold water – the temperature was so dramatically different).
+One corner of the vineyard butts up against the hillside, is more protected and tends to be warmer, while another corner of the vineyard sees cooling breezes coming out of the nearby Jericho Canyon; Brenda describes walking from one part of the vineyard to another on a summer evening as dramatic as walking from warm air into cold water with the temperature varying significantly.

 Select Wines